Pennsylvania Roads - PA 32

 SB and NB on opposite sides of the small settlement of Yardley.
 Well, that's not fair - it's a decently sized community, but PA 32/Delaware Ave.-River Rd. is isolated by the Delaware Canal.

-Not the Northeast Corridor, which crosses from Trenton to the south, this is the West Trenton Railroad Bridge, constructed before World War I and still serving passenger and freight rail traffic.
+Looking south from Yardley along the Delaware River, this is not the Northeast Corridor, which crosses from Trenton to the south, but rather the West Trenton Railroad Bridge, constructed before World War I and still serving passenger and freight rail traffic.
+The old piers of the bridge it replaced are just to the north.

 The Calhoun Street Bridge, taking Trenton Ave. across the river.
 Talk about your inferiority complex - both bridge and street are named after the NJ side!
 There's plenty more to be seen via the link below.